-Dyscalculia is a learning difficulty that affects a person’s ability to understand and/or manipulate numbers and mathematical symbols.
+Dyscalculia is a specific learning disability that affects a person’s ability to understand and work with numbers and mathematical concepts.

 Dyscalculia Symptoms